FernaandoJr/qrcode-js/README.md

 # QR Code Generator in JavaScript

 ## 💻 About the Repository
 Welcome to the QR Code Generator repository!
-This project provides a simple and customizable QR code generator implemented in JavaScript.
+This project provides a simple and customizable QR code generator implemented in JavaScript using the [QR Code API](https://goqr.me/api/doc/).
 Users can easily input their desired content and customize various aspects of the QR code, including size (up to 1000px), color scheme, margin, and file type (PNG or SVG).

 ### Key Features
 - **User-Friendly Interface:** The generator allows users to input their content and customize QR code settings with ease.